Massive neutrinos and degeneracies in Lyman-alpha forest simulations: Results

 First we look at the effect of massive neutrinos on the growth of structure in the non-linear regime, and examine to what extent these effects can be replicated simply by rescaling $A_s$.
 In figure \ref{fig:matpow} we plot the ratio of the CDM + baryon matter power spectra at $z=3$ in our three cosmologies: The black line shows the linear theory result, also shown in the right panel of figure \ref{fig:linear}.
 The solid orange line compares the power in {\it massive} and {\it massless} simulations, where $\Omega_c$ and $\Omega_b$ are kept constant, and a $\summnu=0.3\mathrm{eV}$ neutrino mass has been added changing $\Omega_{\mathrm{cb}\nu}$.
 We see the characteristic `spoon' effect also seen in \cite{Viel2010,Bird2012} and references therein, which is because the onset of non-linearities are delayed as a result of the suppression of linear power.

 The solid purple line shows the ratio of the power spectra in massive and massless neutrino cosmologies; however in this case we have rescaled the perturbation amplitude of the massless cosmology to match the small-scale linear power at $z=3$ ({\it rescaled} cosmology in Table \ref{tab:sims}).
 The matter power spectrum at $z=3$ in these two simulations agree to within $1\%$ on all length scales relevant for \lyaf\ analysis.
+We note that the star formation in these simulations is also extremely similar, with a difference of 0.05\% at $z=2$.
 The blue dashed line shows the ratio of the power spectra in the two massless cosmologies described in Table \ref{tab:sims}, that differ only in the value of $A_s$.
 In this case we see the same spoon effect as in the massive neutrino comparison, highlighting the fact that this feature is a consequence of the suppression of structure growth on linear scales and can be replicated without massive neutrinos.

 If the \lyaf\ power spectrum were measured at a single redshift, this would be sufficient: the solid purple line in figure \ref{fig:matpow} shows that the effect of massive neutrinos can be reproduced to sub-percent agreement by a rescaling of the amplitude of initial perturbations.
 However, in the right panel of figure \ref{fig:linear} we see that the effect of massive neutrinos on the small scale linear power has a redshift dependence, varying by a couple of percent over the redshift range covered by the \lyaf, $5 > z > 2$, meaning that rescaling $A_s$ will only match the linear power perfectly at a single redshift.